 Applications must be submitted online and must include:

 - A completed application form.

-- An application essay/project proposal (no more than five double-spaced pages in Arial or Helvetica 11-point font).
+- An application essay (no more than five double-spaces pages in Arial or Helvetica 11-point font).
 The essay should discuss:

-- The aims of the research project – what it is about and what sources are to be examined.
+- The aims of the research project – what it is about, its location in the current literature, and what sources are to be examined.